For SellersIndustry Guide

 4. Valuation Expectations and Market Timing

-By meticulously preparing your business across these dimensions, you transform it from a mere collection of assets into a strategically positioned, operationally sound, and financially transparent enterprise—a truly attractive acquisition target for sophisticated buyers.
+By meticulously preparing your business across these dimensions, you transform it from a mere collection of assets into a strategically positioned, operationally sound, and financially transparent enterprise—an attractive acquisition target for sophisticated buyers.
+DealFlow connects motivated sellers like you with our 200+ buyer network of qualified PE firms, family offices, and holding companies, bypassing the inefficiencies of broker-led auctions that often compress returns.

 Understanding EBITDA Multiples in Trucking and Logistics M&A